Geometric interactions between bricks and $\tau$-rigidity: Torsion classes of modules varieties and -tameness

-\textbf{Acknowledgements.} The second-named author was supported by the Natural Sciences and Engineering Research Council of Canada and by the Canadian Defence Academy Research Programme.
-The last part of this paper was completed while the first-named author visited Bielefeld Representation Theory group (BIREP) for $6$ weeks, facilitated by the SFB/TRR 358 funding.
+\textbf{Acknowledgements.} KM was supported by Early-Career Scientist JSPS Kakenhi grant number 24K16908.
+CP was supported by the Natural Sciences and Engineering Research Council of Canada and by the Canadian Defence Academy Research Programme.
+The earlier part of this project was conducted while the first-named author visited Bielefeld Representation Theory group (BIREP) for $6$ weeks, facilitated by the SFB/TRR 358 funding.
 He is grateful to the BIREP group for their hospitality, and particularly thanks William Crawley-Boevey and Henning Krause for several stimulating discussions.
-The authors thank Raymundo Bautista, Christof Geiß, Osamu Iyama, and Claus Michael Ringel, for helpful communications at different stages of this project.
+The authors also thank Sota Asai, Raymundo Bautista, Christof Geiß, Osamu Iyama, Rosanna Laking and Claus Michael Ringel, for helpful communications at different stages of this project.